VING CHUN KUEN - THE ART OF INVINCIBILITY

 Wing Chun Bests Another

 One of the survivors of the treachery at Hunan was Miao Hin (Mui Hin), a master of knives.
-Miao Hin had taught his knife techniques to his daughter, Miao Tsui Hua (Miu Tsui Ta), who in turn taught them to her friend Yim Wing Chun.
-Wing Chun adapted the knife techniques to the Wing Chun principles, and so they became a part of the Wing Chun system.
+Miao Hin was a revolutionary associate of Yim Yee and Ng Mui.
+Miao Hin taught his knife techniques to his daughter, Miao Tsui Hua (Miu Tsui Ta), who in turn taught them to her friend Yim Wing Chun.
+Wing Chun adapted the knife techniques to the Wing Chun principles and so they became a part of the Wing Chun system.
 These knife techniques became known as the Erh Tzu Tao, or the 11-Shaped Sword Technique, after the Wing Chun pattern of footwork.

 I chose to use the descriptive title 'Legendary' because I prefer the colorful story told of the young market girl, Yim Wing Chun, who beat up the gang boss and married her childhood sweetheart.
 Make no mistake, this was no mean feat, (if it really did happen), for in the China of the times gang bosses were often local warlords with up to ten thousand or so rogues and thieves under their control.
 On horseback they would swoop down from their hideouts in the hills to rape, plunder, and generally cause havoc in the villages and surrounding countryside.
 This guy who wanted the market stall maiden, the desirable Miss Yim Wing Chun, was one mean mother!

-As I wasn't there, the source of my information was that verbally passed on to me by my teacher, Greg Tsoi.
+As I wasn't there, the source of my information was that verbally passed on to me by my teacher, Greg Tsoi, and as recorded by other writers.
 For further reading on the history of Wing Chun I refer you to volumes 1 - 3 of 'Secret Techniques of Wing Chun Kung Fu' by K.T.
 Chao & J.E.
 Weakland, & the book by Rene Ritchie & Robert Chu, 'Complete Wing Chun: The Definitive Guide to Wing Chun's History and Traditions', which features the history of 14 'styles' of Wing Chun.
 Many other Wing Chun books have their version of the history of Wing Chun kung-fu.

 "The Form" - NEW insightful and inspirational view into the incredible depth of Sil Nim Tao - this is a must read!